Knowledge base

 : the receiving server accepts the message even if the sender is not listed in the SPF~

-: the receiving server generally accepts the message if the sender is not listed in the SPF but flags it as suspicious-
+: the receiving server generally accepts the message if it is not listed in the SPF but identifies it as suspicious-

 : the receiving server rejects the message if it is not listed in the SPF (recommended)